wso2/docs-choreo-dev/en/docs/choreo-concepts/choreo-marketplace.md

 ## Add a service to the Choreo Marketplace

-You can add services to the marketplace as Choreo services as follows:
+You can add services to the Marketplace as Choreo services as follows:

 ### Add a Choreo service